SEYMOUR & ESTHER PADNOS COLLEGE OF ENGINEERING & COMPUTING

-The mission of the Seymour and Esther Padnos College of Engineering and Computing is to prepare undergraduate and graduate students in engineering, computing and OSH to become accomplished professionals; to contribute to our professions through active scholarship in all of its forms; and to support the university and society with expertise, leadership, and service.
+The mission of the Seymour and Esther Padnos College of Engineering and Computing is to prepare undergraduate and graduate students in engineering, computing and occupational safety and health to become accomplished professionals; to contribute to our professions through active scholarship in all of its forms; and to support the university and society with expertise, leadership, and service.

 - Prepare students to compete in today's global economy by emphasizing experiential learning in a contemporary technical environment

 - Prepare students for the future by emphasizing sound principles